joakim/calendar/FAQ.md

 These "solar days" (representing the equinox/solstice) may be celebrated, depending on the local culture.
 Often there are traditional festivals or rituals arround these solar events, which have been of importance to us since ancient times.

-Note that the actual instant of the solar event is not necessarily on that day, as the astronomical seasons are of uneven lengths.
-In fact, they change over time, so fixing a calendar to more than one of these would be futile.
+Note that the actual instant of an equinox or solstice is not necessarily on a "solar day" in the calendar, as the [astronomical seasons](https://en.wikipedia.org/wiki/Season#Astronomical) change over time.
+Trying to align a calendar to more than one of these "solar days" is futile.

 ### Why are the transition day(s) at the end of the year?